MIG Equipment Facts. Part

 THAT'S REQUIRED FOR MANUAL BEST WELD PRACTICES, WELD COST CONTROLS AND ROBOT PROCESS

 CONTROLS IS FOR MANUFACTURING MANAGEMENT AND ENGINEERS TO TAKE RESPONSIBILITY

 FOR THE WELD DECISIONS AND EQUIPMENT IN THEIR PLANTS.
-TRY THIS BOOK.
+TRY THESE RESOURCES.

 PROCESS OWNERSHIP DOES NOT START WITH:

 Robot management and engineers who are not responsible for the processes they

 Managers and engineers who cannot build steel parts and hold 1 mm tolerances.

 Designers who don't understand the weld process limitations on their

 engineers and technicians who don't seek the necessary MIG process control education